zabulus/core/doc/sql.extensions/README.identity_columns.txt

     RDB$GENERATOR_NAME stores the automatically created generator for the column.
 In RDB$GENERATORS, the value of RDB$SYSTEM_FLAG of that generator will be 6.
 RDB$IDENTITY_TYPE will currently always store the value 1 (by default) for identity columns and NULL for non-identity columns.
-    In the future this column will can store the value 0 (always) when Firebird support this type of identity column.
+    In the future this column will store the value 0, too (for ALWAYS) when Firebird support this type of identity column.

 Example: